 Many people panic at the thought of a CCJ because it damages your credit file for 6 years.
 But if you pay within 30 days, it’s as if the CCJ never existed (for credit purposes).

-Important: This only works if you can afford to pay the judgment in full within 30 days.
-If you can’t, the CCJ will appear on your credit file and damage your ability to get credit for 6 years.
+Important: This only helps if you can afford to pay the judgment in full within 30 days.
+If you cannot, the CCJ can still damage your ability to get credit for years.

 If you’re in Scotland, the legal position is different.